smoralb/MyHabits/README.md

     - Add Sonar/Codecov and Bitrise.
     - Improve documentation
     - Migrate to JetPack Compose
+    - Add localization for strings
+    - Use Android 12 Splash Screen instead of using themes

 ## FEATURES
+    - Separate db for each user that has an account
     - Remember user and password
     - Add Biometric to login
     - Add push notification